Axing of water charges leaves €250m black hole

-Department of Finance confirms figure will have to be taken out of next year’s spending proposals
+Department of Finance confirms figure will have to be taken out of next year’s spending proposals, Juno McEnroe and Elaine Loughlin.

 The Department of Finance expects that up to €250m will need to be found now to fill a black hole after recommendations to abolish the current water charging regime.